nejaz1/openscience_toolbox/README.md

 ### Installing JSONLab

 Project settings are stored in a JSON text file, which makes it simple to track changes over the life-time of the project.
 Unfortunately MATLAB does a poor job of read/writing from JSON files.
-Therefore this toolbox uses a third-party library provided for accesses JSON files.
+Therefore this toolbox uses a third-party library for accessing JSON files.
 The library can be obtained through [fangg's Github page](https://github.com/fangq/jsonlab).

 ### Using the Matlab engine within Python